splynx/docs/files/en/configuration/system/templates/templates_variables/templates_variables.md

 ------------

-Below are lists of all available variables in relation to the different categories:
+Below are all the available variables in relation to the different categories:

 <details style="font-size: 15px; margin-bottom: 5px;">
 <summary><b>Company information</b></summary>